ci33o1/PortScanner/README.md

 Before using this port scanner, ensure you have the following installed:

 - Python 3.7+
-- The following Python libraries:
+- The following Python library:
-  - `socket`
-  - `argparse`
-  - `concurrent.futures`
-  - `time`
-  - `sys`
+  - `colorama`

-These are part of Python's standard library, so no extra installation should be needed for the dependencies.

 ## Installation